F5Networks/f5-ci-docs/docs/openshift/kctlr-openshift-routes.rst

 .. note::

    - Each SSL profile applies to one Route.
    - The |kctlr| creates a client ssl profile for the HTTPS virtual server.
-The new profiles, "default-client-ssl", is the **default profiles used for SNI.**
+The new profile, "default-client-ssl", is the **default profiles used for SNI.**

 .. _delete vs route: